-The Ministry's Leadership Team set the level of acceptable risk through the Risk Appetite Statements.
-These directives are in-line with our strategy and will influence all evaluation of risk accepted within the Ministry.
+The Ministry's Leadership Team sets the acceptable risk level through the Risk Appetite Statements.
+These directives align with our strategy and will influence all evaluations of risk accepted by the Ministry.

 1.3 The Ministry's risk management objectives